External speakers and major events

-Any individual or group wishing to hold an outdoor event on University premises must complete and submit an application form, at least four weeks before the event is due to take place.
+Any individual or group wishing to hold an outdoor event on University premises must complete and submit an application form, at least 28 days before the event is due to take place.

 The form provides a check-list for organisers and the University to ensure due diligence and the safety of everyone involved, whilst also considering the needs and rights of other campus users and local residents.

 The University reserves the right to impose any conditions that it may deem justifiable and appropriate, such as payment for extra security cover.
 It may also require the payment of a deposit, which will be refundable on the Registrar's satisfaction that the conditions have been met.

 Approval to hold any outdoor event must not be assumed until confirmed by Campus Security.

 For general enquiries relating to outdoor events on campus, please email security dot events at warwick dot ac dot uk.